devnull-cz/c-prog-lang/modules/file-API.md

 }
 ```

-Check the solution here:
+What could happen if reading bytes into character array and the 2nd and 3rd
+arguments are swapped ?

-#solution read-file2.c
+#source read-file2.c

-Also check manual page for `fread`() and ignore for now that the 1st argument is
+Check manual page for `fread`() and ignore for now that the 1st argument is
 of type `void *`, we will get there later.
 As mentioned above, you can safely
 put there an array or an address of a variable.